WHAT IS BRITE® CREAM BY WALLACE RIVELA

 - Skin discolorations associated with pregnancy;

-- Lightens light brown color patches on skin;
+- Lightens light brown color patches on the skin;

 - Age spots removal, skin trauma, sunburn;